thomazyazima/thomazyazima.github.io/week-1/7-web-basics/README.md

 ## Release 2: Commit and Push
 Using your github skills, add the file to the stage, commit your changes, and push it to Github.

-NOTE: When working professionally, developers generally want to do work on branches other than master, then ask master to pull our changes(via a pull request), which will be reviewed.
-This maintains the integrity of the master branch and helps prevent bugs in development code getting pushed to master, our production code.
-But let's not worry about that yet.

 After your push is done, your remote repo which lives on github.com will be updated.

 ## Release 3: View your site